Hackolympus/Image-Carousel/README.md

 npm run build
-npm run set-port (only works for linux machines to forward the default port 80 to direct to port 9003) npm run start (uses PM2 and can be stopped with 'npm run stop')
+npm run set-port (only works for linux machines to forward the default port 80 to direct to port 9003) npm run start (uses PM2 and can be stopped with 'npm run stop') (optional) export PORT="port express server is hosted on"
 ```

 ## Deployment